tamtom/StepsShare-oss/THEME_REFACTOR_SUMMARY.md

 - ✅ **Standards Compliant**: Now follows Material Design 3
 - ✅ **Performance Improved**: No more custom color wrapper overhead
 - ✅ **Maintenance Easier**: Single source of truth for colors
+- ✅ **Migration Complete**: All components successfully migrated!

+## 🎉 Final Status

-The theme refactoring is **successfully completed** at the architecture level! 🎉
+**The theme refactoring is 100% COMPLETE!** 🎉

-Now it's time to migrate the remaining components using the provided migration guide and tools.
+All components have been successfully migrated from the old `AppColors` system to the new `MaterialTheme.colorScheme` and `CustomColors` system.
+The project now follows Material Design 3 standards and has a clean, maintainable theme architecture.